sarmahdi/LonelyPlanetSpinOff/ReadMe.txt

+(This is a spin off from the actual lonelyPlanet batch application: Reason to Spin off is to learn Spring Batch and try using some more technologies)

 This is he LonelyPlanet destination Information creation.
 It generates static html files for each location in their destination list and contains different information for that location from the perspective of a traveller of what to expect and how to travel to that region.
 Some locations have more informations than the other.

 It takes three inputs